A Comparison of Aluminum Core PCBs and Copper Core PCBs

 Applications

 In terms of cost-effectiveness, aluminum core PCBs are generally more cost-effective than copper core PCBs due to the lower cost of aluminum.
-However, the cost of manufacturing aluminum core PCBs is typically higher than that of copper core PCBs due to the challenges involved in machining and processing aluminum.
+However, the cost of manufacturing aluminum core PCBs is typically higher than copper core PCBs due to the challenges involved in machining and processing aluminum.

 Conclusion